What are Signs of Parental Alienation?

 For instance, a child hearing their father doesn’t want to see them regularly.
 At one time, they will avoid talking to the father.

 An alienator is a bad-mouthing parent.
-On the other side, alienated is a parent who’s being criticized.
+On the other hand, an alienated parent is a parent who’s being criticized.

 Types of Parental Alienation